zagrebmukerjee/ZagrebClassNotes/Math Notes/Linear Algebra/Linear Algebra Strang/Strang 6. Vector Spaces and Subspaces.md

 The subspaces of $\R^2$ are:
 - $\R^2$ itself;
 - All lines through the origin;
-- and the origin itself.
+- and the origin itself ( which every subspace contains)

 Note that if $P$ and $L$ are subspaces, then $P \cup L$ is not necessarily a subspace, but $P \cap L$ is.
 Proof: If $v,w$ are in $P$, then they are in $L$.
 Then (since $P$ and $L$ are subspaces) it follows that $av + bw$ are in $P$, and that $av + bw$ are in $L$, meaning $av + bw$ are in $P \cap L$.

-#### Properties of Subspaces
-- Every subspace co

 ## Column Spaces